Are You and Your Board as Effective as You Can Be? Start With These 6 Priorities

 Your residents may have different preferences in how they receive information, so it’s generally a good idea to use a mix of digital and traditional channels.
 Some options include email, a monthly newsletter, your community website, text messages, postal mail and bulletin board notices.
-“We should always remember to choose the right means of communication for the right message,” Effron said.
-“For instance, in an emergency situation, posting news on a less-frequented message board isn’t ideal.
+“We must choose the right means of communication for the right message,” Effron said.
+“For instance, in an emergency, posting news on a message board isn’t ideal.
 Instead, use a messaging platform that can reach everyone quickly and effectively.”
 For example, FirstService Residential Connect™ allows you to text or email all residents at once in an emergency or with other information that impacts the whole community.

 Board Priority #2: Finances

 Transparency is equally important when it comes to finances.
 “Your association should give owners access to reconciled financials,” said Matt Sluizer, director of client relations.
-“It’s a good idea to give them context into what the numbers mean, including expenses, line-item variances and the association’s cash flow as well as cash flow projections for the year.
+“It’s a good idea to give them context into what the numbers mean, including expenses, line-item variances and cash flow projections for the year.
 Without that, they may not have the full picture or a clear understanding of the association’s financials.”
 He added, “However, remember that it’s not your job to know everything when it comes to complex association financials.
 Work closely with your management company, who should provide you with access to financial professionals and budget resources to help you develop a solid budget and optimize the financial health of the association.”

 Board Priority #3: Governance

-Members of your board need to understand their roles and limitations, and that requires being familiar with your governing documents, as well as state and local laws that affect your community.
+Members of your board must understand their roles and responsibilities – as well as their limitations.
+That requires being familiar with your governing documents, as well as state and local laws that affect your community.
 “As a volunteer board member, understanding what you can and cannot do should be your priority when you first join your association’s board of directors,” said Montero.
-“Abiding by these principles can protect you and your association from costly mistakes or even liability.”
+“Abiding by these principles can protect you and your association from costly mistakes and even liability.”

 Board Priority #4: Leadership